-Practising as a physiotherapist since I qualified in 1996, I was following the same path as everyone else.
-Over that time I had become stale and disillusioned.
+After I qualified in 1996, I followed the same path as everyone else and became disillusioned.
 Although I was doing what I’d been taught and was told I was doing it well, I felt that my treatments were ineffective and the results and outcomes were poor.
-I had always secretly believed that physiotherapy could be more effective.
+I had always believed that physiotherapy could be more effective.

 Then it all changed.
 In 2009, whilst as owner of Exeter Physio, I was introduced to an alternative way of working that made sense of all my frustrations of being a physiotherapist and it was all backed up by science and research.